Automattic/jetpack/to-test.md

 ### Shortcodes

+As you may know, [Polldaddy has changed its name to Crowdsignal](https://crowdsignal.com/2018/10/18/introducing-crowdsignal/).
+We are consequently updating the shortcode and embed methods available in Jetpack to match the new service.
+From now on, both the old embed methods and the new ones (using the new domains) should work.

+To test this, you can try adding polls and surveys to your site using both the old and the new domains.
+You can create new polls and surveys [here](https://polldaddy.com/dashboard/).
+Once you've done so, try inserting them into your posts using any of the methods available:
+- By pasting an embed code with some JavaScript.
+- By pasting a URL on its own line in the WordPress editor.
+- By pasting a `[polldaddy]` or `[crowdsignal]` shortcode provided in the "Collect responses" area of your Crowdsignal dashboard.

+Try to replace polldaddy by crowdsignal in all the tests you make, and check that both the new and old domains work.

-We've made some changes to [the Gist shortcode](https://en.support.wordpress.com/gist/) in this release.
+We've also made some changes to [the Gist shortcode](https://en.support.wordpress.com/gist/) in this release.
 It should now be fully compatible with the AMP plugin.

 To test this, try installing the AMP plugin on your site (either the current Stable version or [the Beta](https://github.com/Automattic/amp-wp/releases/tag/1.0-RC1-built)), and try adding Gists, using different formats, to one of your posts.
 Here are some examples: